HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/migrate/next_steps/post_mig_activities/db_task/mig_t_post_db2_stmm.md

     db2 connect to dbdomain.DbName user dbdomain.DBA.DbUser using dbdomain.DBA.DbPassword

-    !!!note
+    **Note:**

     -   For dbdomain.DbName, enter the name of the portal domain database.
     -   For dbdomain.DBA.DbUser, enter the name of the database administrator user ID for privileged access operations during database creation and setup.
     -   For dbdomain.DBA.DbPassword, enter the database administrator password for privileged access operations during database creation.
 4. Change your settings to the recommended bufferpool values:

     -   ALTER BUFFERPOOL ICMLSFREQBP4 SIZE automatic;